 “

-Editor Notes:
+Notes:

 The Umbrella model described in this document provides the set of classes etc that have been agreed for convergence to strengthen consistency of representation in the fixed and mobile environment.
 For full management of an FNM solution many other classes will be required in addition to those in the Umbrella.

+The Umbrella model is necessary but not sufficient for implementation.

 The Umbrella model cannot be used directly for implementation.
 Implementation classes must be derived from the Umbrella by Inheritance or some other appropriate mechanism.

-The model for the fixed environment and the model for the mobile environment must use different names for classes etc from those described in the Umbrella.
+Classes derived from the classes in the UIM (e.g. for the fixed environment ) must use different names from those used in the UIM.

 Where an implementation class is essentially identical to the abstract class described in the Umbrella the name of the implementation class should be the same as that of the Umbrella class minus the underscore, e.g. the Umbrella class “Function_” would become “Function”.